“Want me to take the picture?”

 “A place called Thornbury, a beautiful country.
 It’s in the southwest, about 40 minutes from Bristol and the ocean.”

 “Aye mate, it really is,” The husband said.

 “Well, have a wonderful rest of your trip all,” Tom said.
 “What a pleasure this has been.”
 Tom placed his right hand, open, in front of his heart.

-The three smiled warmly and said their good byes to Tom.
+The family of three smiled warmly and said their goodbyes to Tom.

-The three walked back to their 150-foot yacht named Elysium.
+The family walked back to their 150-foot yacht named Elysium.

 The hero image is of the Village of Vathy on the Island of Ithaca, Greece, taken from the northwestern shore.
 Many sailboats anchored; the centre islet is that of Lazereto, which hosted the island’s jail until the 1950s, and today a chapel.

 Elysium is available for purchase as artwork at Ithacabound.com.